Jeana Yeager: Early life and career

-Jeana Lee Yeager was born on May 18, 1952, in Fort Worth, Texas, to Royal Leland "Lee" Yeager (March 12, 1918 - March 17, 2001) and Alice Evaree Snider (née Harris; October 21, 1924 – February 5, 2013).
+Jeana Lee Yeager was born on May 18, 1952, in Fort Worth, Texas, to Royal Leland "Lee" Yeager (March 12, 1918 – March 17, 2001) and Alice Evaree Snider (née Harris; October 21, 1924 – February 5, 2013).
 As a child, she and her family variously lived in Garland, Texas, Oxnard, California, and Commerce, Texas.
 Following graduation from high school, Yeager, at age 19, married a police officer; they divorced five years later.
 She then worked as a draftsman and surveyor for a geothermal energy company in Santa Rosa, California.
 In 1978, Yeager obtained her private pilot's license while still living in Santa Rosa.

 Yeager worked for Robert Truax while he was developing a reusable spacecraft.
 She met Dick Rutan in 1980 and they soon both set distance records in the Rutan VariEze and Long-EZ planes, designed by Dick's brother Burt Rutan.
 In early 1982, Yeager set a new women's speed record for the 2,000-kilometer closed course and in the fall of 1984 using the VariEze, she set the open-distance record of 2,427.1 statute miles.

-Jeana Yeager is not related to fellow aviator and test pilot General Chuck Yeager.
+Despite both being aviators and sharing the same last name, Jeana Yeager is not related to the late Chuck Yeager.